Skip to main content

 Both classes support JPEG (recommended) and PNG image file formats represented in SBSDKImageFileFormat Enumeration.

-Both classes support encryption, so your data is stored securely.
-We provide built-in support for AES128 and AES256 encryption.
-If these algorithms do not meet your requirements you can create your own encrypter by implementing a class conforming to the SBSDKStorageCrypting protocol.
+If the built-in encryption methods do not meet your requirements, you can create your own encrypter by implementing a class conforming to the SBSDKStorageCrypting protocol.

 Please note